alfonsojon/mc-NIX/README.md

 How do I use this?
 ---
-- Step 1: Download the MIFU.sh file to your computer
+- Step 1: Download the mcnix.sh file to your computer
 - Step 2: Mark the file as executable
 - Step 3: Open in a terminal